 WriteBoston was started by former Mayor Thomas M. Menino in 2002 in response to low student scores on the English portion of the Massachusetts Comprehensive Assessment System (MCAS) test.
 Since then, WriteBoston has expanded its reach to support teachers and schools in communities throughout Massachusetts.

 WriteBoston focuses on building teacher capacity to teach and use writing to support student learning across all content areas.
-We have developed an effective coaching model, published hundreds of young people in Teens in Print, and provided direct writing support to more than 2,300 students through our Writing Centers.
-Moving into our next decade of work, we hope to expand our support to additional middle and high school teachers, develop new writing centers, and find ways for more students to publish and express themselves.
+Fifteen years after our founding, we have developed an effective coaching model, published over 1,000 young people in Teens in Print, and provided direct writing support to students in Boston public high schools through our Writing Centers.

 WriteBoston Professional Development Services

 WriteBoston provides high-quality professional development in writing instruction to middle and high school teachers from district, charter, independent and technical-vocational schools in Massachusetts.

 As new Common Core State Standards place significantly greater emphasis on student writing skills, WriteBoston is uniquely qualified to work with educators across subject areas to transform student writing.
 Over the past ten years, WriteBoston has significantly improved teacher practice and student achievement through high-quality, customized professional development and support.